-70% of what goes into a recycling facility still goes to the landfill, costing the recycler $40-120/ton plus transportation.
-An example is sheet plastic from post commercial and post-industrial operations.
-The material is clean, no food or chemicals, but is very light and not desirable due to its low density.
-Another example is waste plastic from the paper recycling process.
+We've been asked on multiple occasions where the non-recyclable plastics we recycle come from and what they are.
+70% of the plastics waste that are passed through recycling facilities still go to the landfill, costing between $40-120/ton plus transportation.
+A typical example of product that passes through this process is the sheet plastic from post commercial and post-industrial operations.
+Normally, the material comes clean, without food or chemicals, hence its very light weight and undesirable due to its low density.
+Another valid example is waste plastic from the paper recycling process.
 The plastic floats when the paper and cardboard fibers are suspended in water.
-The facility currently hauls 100-160 tons a day to the landfill, floating plastics are ideal for fuel production.
+Currently, the example facility hauls between 140-160 tons to the landfill everyday and of course, floating plastics are ideal for fuel production.

-Plastics are sometimes glued to paper or cardboard, or have other non-plastic fillers in them, as well as some organics (wood, paper, etc..) and may be mixed in what would be processed with the plastics.
-We are permitted to reject some materials.
-Though our current fuels come from the plastics, we are exploring solid replacement fuel products using these "other materials".
+Most times, plastics are glued to paper or cardboard, or are mixed with other non-plastic fillers, as well as some organics (wood, paper, etc...).
+If not checked properly, these materials may end up being mixed in what would be processed with the plastics.
+For this reason, we are permitted to reject some materials.
+We are currently exploring solid replacement fuel products for plastics, using these "other materials".

-Different plastics are processed in different ways depending on types, mixes, size, etc. We have developed proprietary processes to prepare it for our pyrolytic thermal decpompostion reactors.
+Plastic processing happens in different ways, entirely depending on types, size, mixes, etc. We have developed proprietary processes to get it prepared for our pyrolysis thermal decomposition reactors.

 We have proprietary treatments of the liquid fuel depending on the petroleum product we are making.

-Our entire system is a closed system-we want to capture all the hydrocarbons we can, not let then escape as gas.
+Our entire system is a closed system.
+We want to capture all the hydrocarbons we can, and not let them escape as gas.
 Syngas, a hydrocarbon rich gas, is produced in the process, and we recapture it and feed it back into our burners for our reactors, this reduces our need for natural gas.

 Virtually none.
 We produce paraffin useful to chemical companies, asphalt suitable for road construction, and a very small amount of synthetic bio-char we can use for the production of solid fuels.